jhaskinsjr/nebula/Documentation/Future_Features.md

 extend and enhance the simulator.
 (Once-future features that have already been implemented have been struck through.)

-1. "component'ized" Tangelo reimplementation (code name: Hyuganatsu)
+1. "component'ized" Tangelo reimplementation (code name: Tangerine)
-1. superscalar out-of-order pipeline implementation (code name: yuzu)
+1. superscalar out-of-order pipeline implementation (code name: Yuzu)
 1. per-core cycle count
 1. cache snooping
 1. pipeline implementation with value prediction